jordan-castro/pixel_mods/README.md

 # Pixel Script

-A multi language modding runtime built in Rust.
+A multi language scripting runtime built in Rust.

 PixelScript lets you expose the same API to multiple different languages in your program.
 Because it compiles to a C library, you can use it anywhere.